ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 transaction and selecting `Submit Transaction`.
 You can enter the text below to update our existing kale.
-Again, hit `enter` to go to the next prompt and then `enter` again to bypass the transient data prompt and execut our transaction. :
+Again, hit `enter` to go to the next prompt and then `enter` again to bypass the transient data prompt and execute our transaction:

     "001", "a bunch of organic kale"

 **6.** Now, we can repeat step 4 and execute the `readKale` transaction.
 This time, select `Submit Transaction` instead of `Evaluate Transaction`.
-Here is what to enter in the prompt. :
+Here is what to enter in the prompt:

     "001"